 You’ll need fine-tipped tweezers, gloves and a paper towel.
 Don’t handle a tick with your bare hands.

-If you’re asked to identify the tick, put the tick in a ziplock bag and place it in the freezer.
+- If you’re asked to identify the tick, put the tick in a sandwich bag and place it in the freezer.

 Once you have removed the tick, wash the bitten area well with warm soap and water.
 If you begin developing a rash, headache, joint pain or flu-like symptoms within a few weeks after removing the tick, see your doctor.